robertseaton/robertseaton.github.com/_posts/2014-03-07-tools-for-writing.markdown

 * No one in his right mind would reject reductionism.
 * No one in her left brain would reject reductionism.

-The second comes to me by way of Doug Hofstader and is, I think, the more compelling of the two. **A phrase, when overused, loses all of its punch and becomes boring.**
+The second comes to me by way of Doug Hofstadter and is, I think, the more compelling of the two. **A phrase, when overused, loses all of its punch and becomes boring.**